 - Medical ID App

 If you’re not quite familiar with the above host of apps, you’re about to be.
-In this article, we’ll go over each one, explaining what they do, where to download them, and whether they are free or you have to buy them.
+In this article, we’ll go over each one, explaining what they do, where to download them, and whether they have a free version or you have to buy them.

 Wait – Do Seniors Use Apps?

-While teens, young adults, and middle aged adults are all glued to their phones, what about seniors?
-Do they even use phone apps?
+While teens, young adults, and middle aged adults are all glued to their phones, what about the older generation?
+Does this age group even use phone apps?

 Indeed, they do and their numbers are growing.
 Pew Research Center data from 2017 reported that, “the share of adults ages 65 and up who own smartphones has risen 24 percentage points (from 18% to 42%) since 2013.
 Today, roughly half of older adults who own cellphones have some type of smartphone; in 2013, that share was just 23%.“

-Age plays a factor in smartphone ownership, according to the Pew Research Center. ” 59% of 65- to 69-year-olds own smartphones, but that share falls to 49% among 70- to 74-year-olds.
-Smartphone adoption drops off considerably among adults in their mid-70s and beyond.
-Some 31% of 75- to 79-year-olds say they own smartphones, while only 17% of those ages 80 and older are smartphone owners.”
+Age plays a factor in smartphone ownership, according to the Pew Research Center.
+“59% of 65- to 69-year-olds own smartphones, but that share falls to 49% among 70- to 74-year-olds.
+Smartphone adoption drops off considerably among elderly people in their mid-70s and beyond.
+Some 31% of 75- to 79-year-olds say they own smartphones, while only 17% of those ages 80 and older are smartphone owners.“

 And, seniors are using their phones for more than just making calls.
 In fact, in 2017, AARP reported that “smartphone users age 60-69 have taken the lead on using their phone to manage medical care (they are significantly more likely to do so than those over 70: 33% vs. 21%).”